 Her teaching style also promotes a positive learning environment, where she holds a safe space to be present to where the body is on any particular day.
 Her classes focus on moving through postures with proper alignment and deepening the them with breath.
 As an educational psychologist, she also studies how to use mindful practices to help improve learning and cognition skills for children and adults of all ages.

-Ashleigh’s classes are alignment-based flows infused with creative sequencing and supportive adjustments.
-Her goal is to create a safe, encouraging space where you can connect with your breath and explore what yoga means for you.
-She is excited to be a part of your yoga journey!
+Ashleigh loves the way yoga creates connection within our beings, and within our communities.
+She is committed to the life-long growth and transformation that yoga brings.
+Ashleigh's classes are alignment-based flows infused with creative sequencing.
+Her goal is to create a safe, encouraging space where you can connect with your breath and become embodied.
+She is excited to be part of your yoga journey!

 With a background in dance, Kim was immediately attracted to the creative and graceful movement of vinyasa yoga.
 After developing a devoted practice, she found that the stress relief and mental peace gained from yoga was just as valuable as the physical benefits.
 She loves the way yoga allows her to clear her mind, challenge her body, and accept everything as it comes.